 - Start your day off by drinking 1-2 glasses of water every morning with a squeeze of lemon juice.

-- Carry a water bottle with you - make sure it is stainless steel or BPA free plastic - we have a good selection in store and online.
+- Carry a water bottle with you -- make sure it is stainless steel or BPA free plastic.

 - Drink water before you feel thirsty; if the thirst mechanism is set off, then you are already mildly dehydrated.